a2stuff/a2d/notes/testplan.md

 * Run DeskTop on a IIe with a ZIP CHIP installed..
 Apple Menu > About This Apple II.
 Verify that a ZIP CHIP is reported.

 ### Apple IIgs

+* On a IIgs, launch DeskTop.
+Verify that it appears in monochrome.
+Quit DeskTop and launch another graphical ProDOS-8 program.
+Verify that it appears in color.

 * On an IIgs, go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that DeskTop remains in color.
 * On an IIgs, go to Control Panel, uncheck RGB Color.
 Verify that the display shows in monochrome.
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that DeskTop resets to monochrome.